 Starting in the 14th century, many linked verse poems were preceded by a hokku, or “first verse.”
 A hokku was a poem written in 5-7-5 which often introduced or summarized the themes of the linked poem.

 Hokku eventually broke off to become its own form, the haiku.
 This official split did not occur until the Meiji Restoration in 1868, which opened Japan up to many countries where it had previously refused to trade or share its culture.
 Technically, most haiku poems preceding the Meiji Restoration are simply hokku, though some poets, like Bashō, are retrospectively considered haiku poets, as Bashō himself freed the hokku from always introducing linked verse.

-The introduction of haiku poetry to the West was at first unsuccessful, but in the 20th century, the Imagist Ezra Pound and the Jazz poet James Emanuel, alongside many French and Spanish poets, helped introduce the form to contemporary literary society.
+The introduction of haiku poetry to the West was at first unsuccessful.
+However, in the 20th century, the Imagist Ezra Pound and the Jazz poet James Emanuel, alongside many French and Spanish poets, helped introduce the form to contemporary literary society.
 The Beat poets were similarly entranced with haiku poetry.
 Jack Kerouac often wrote haiku poems such as these.
 Allan Ginsberg, Philip Whalen, and Gary Snyder, among many other Beats, additionally stoked a certain mid-century haiku fanaticism.
 However, as we’ll point out later in the article, the haiku poetry of the Beat Generation was noticeably different from the more formulaic poetry of Classical Japan.

 Haiku Vs. Senryū